The job of an International accountant often view to one which demands high respect, but can also very monotonous and mundane.

-An organization will hire you to be their International Accountant for the following requirements:
+An organization will hire you to be their International Accountant for the following accountant requirements:

-- International organizations that do business with other countries often have to deal with the currency exchange issues.
-An international accountant’s job is to be proficient in both country’s business laws, and be able to analyse the currency exchange rates and alterations between both companies involved in the business.
+- International organizations that do business with other countries often have to deal with currency exchange issues.
+An international accountant’s job is to be proficient in both country’s business laws, and be able to analyze the currency exchange rates and alterations between both companies involved in the business.

-- As an international accountant, you must also have complete knowledge about the tax laws of your own as well as the other countries.
-This will come to use when your organisation is looking to establish subsidiaries with other countries.
-An international accountants knowledge and skills are essential for this step in business with other countries, as you will be able to guide the organisation on various tax laws and regulations when dealing with other countries.
+- As an international accountant, you must also have complete knowledge of tax laws of your own as well as the other countries.
+This will come to use when your organization is looking to establish subsidiaries with other countries.
+An international accountant’s knowledge and accounting skills are essential for this step in business with other countries, as you will be able to guide the organization on various tax laws and regulations when dealing with other countries.

 - Your job is not only limited to knowing the tax laws of countries as an international accountant.
-You must also know the various labour laws, and be aware of the ongoing economic and political conditions of the countries, your organisation is involved with.
+You must also know the various labor laws, and be aware of the ongoing economic and political conditions of the countries, your organization is involved with.
 You can use this knowledge to help determine which countries would be more profitable to conduct business with.
-You will have a huge helping hand in guiding your organisation and estimating profits as well as avoiding losses, by using this knowledge efficiently.
+And you will have a huge helping hand in guiding your organization and estimating profits as well as avoiding losses, by using this knowledge efficiently.